Marriage and Parenthood Schemes

 ART treatments are clinical and laboratory techniques that involve the mixing of eggs and sperms outside the body to enhance fertility.
 Couples with difficulties conceiving should try to seek such treatments early, as the success rate of ART is likely to fall with age.
 Such treatment can also be very costly.

-Eligible couples seeking ART treatment in public hospitals will now receive up to 75% in co-funding from the Government for ART treatment cycles, for a maximum of 3 fresh and 3 frozen ART cycles.
-This will start from 1 Jan 2013.
+Eligible couples seeking ART treatment in public hospitals will receive up to 75% in co-funding from the Government for ART treatment cycles, for a maximum of 3 fresh and 3 frozen ART cycles, capped at $7,700.

 Back to Top